sajjmoSD/nc_news/README.md

           A feature developed was users can filter the page of articles by the topic they would like to view (Coding, football, cooking)
           Users can click on an  article to view a more detailed version of the article.
-          Users can leave commenst on articles as well as delete their comment posted.
+          Users can leave comments on articles as well as delete their comment posted.
-          Another feature that was develoeped was users can upvote or downvote the article which would reflect within the back-end api.
+          Another feature that was developed was users can upvote or downvote the article which would reflect within the back-end api.